FrancesReagan/task-master-api/README.md

           -click send

-          -should see Status: 201 Created and in the returned body --check "raw" as sometimes "pretty" does not update right away---should see: -title of project, description, , status, user id associated with project,                project id, and createdAt time stamp.
+          -should see Status: 201 Created and in the returned body --check "raw" as sometimes "pretty" does not update right away---should see: -title of project, description, , status, project id associated with the task, task id, and createdAt time stamp.

            <img width="1280" height="764" alt="image" src="https://github.com/user-attachments/assets/8c3a5037-a2f0-46d4-9add-f9cbec56dab8" />